We are a covenant community nurturing the whole child to love God, love learning, and serve others.

 Our covenant community is made up of Christian parents, where both parents commit to our statement of faith and our desire to educate our children at school and at home.
 Our classes meet four days per week with flexible Friday schedules, allowing families to experience learning together.
 At CCS, we learn through relationships: experiencing things together with hands-on activities, reading stories about real people instead of facts about them, exploring God’s creation, going on field trips, doing service projects, performing experiments, and more.

-My prayer is that more families can experience the peace, freedom, and joy that my family did when three of our children attended Crossroads.
-CCS provided a great balance between school and home for my children who were well-prepared for academic excellence in high school and college.
+Our prayer is that more families can experience the peace, freedom, and joy that Crossroads can provide.
+CCS provides a great balance between school and home all the while well-preparing children for academic excellence in high school and college.

 A personal relationship with Jesus Christ and belief in the authority and relevance of the Bible unites our community.